How to Apply for Disability Insurance Benefits

 Understand the process of getting approved

-You might be considering applying for disability insurance benefits if you've become disabled from work due to an illness or injury.
+You might be considering applying for disability insurance benefits if you've become disabled and are unable to work due to an illness or injury.
 Depending on your circumstances, you could be eligible for thousands of dollars each month to cover your personal and health care needs.
-Disability benefits can provide much-needed cash for paying rent or mortgage payments, for food and utilities, and for ongoing care to make sure you have the best quality of life possible.
+Disability benefits can provide much-needed cash for paying rent, mortgage payments, food, utilities, and for ongoing care to make sure you have the best quality of life possible.

 How to Get Started: Workers' Compensation